 If you have been the victim of sexual assault or harassment, you may be experiencing a range of emotions that make it difficult to know exactly what to do.
 It is important to know that you are not alone.
 Help is available and there are people you can talk to that are supportive and non-judgmental.
 Seeking help and disclosing to someone can be difficult and scary, but it can also be the first step towards healing.

 Duke’s role is to empower students to seek the options that will best support them.
 You will not lose agency by talking to someone.
 Additionally, you can bring an emotional support person to any conversations/meetings.

 For more information and resources available here at Duke, please visit the Duke Student Affairs Sexual Misconduct Prevention and Response page.

-The Daytime MBA OSL Suite is located at the bottom of the Fox Hole (down the stairs in the Fox Center).
-Ruth Tolman can welcome students on a drop-in basis, when available.
-If you prefer to schedule an appointment, please email her directly.
-We are here to help!
+Madeline is in the Daytime MBA OSL Suite, located at the bottom of the Fox Hole (down the stairs in the Fox Center).
+She can welcome students on a drop-in basis, by appointment, or by phone (firstname.lastname@example.org, 919-660-1932).